ZaparooProject/zaparoo-esp32-launch-api/README.md

 # Zaparoo Esp32 Launch Api
 This libary provides a convenient, rest like client to launch games via the [Zaparoo](https://tapto.wiki/Main_Page) platform.
 The client utilizes the provided web [API](https://tapto.wiki/API) and handles the complexities of working with websockets synchronously within a Ardunio loop.
+You can install the libary like any other ardunio libary.

 ## Required Libaries
 * ArduinoJson